Yasar-Arafath24/Yasar-Arafath24/README.md

   <br/>

   **What it does:**
-  A cloud-native, multi-tenant HR ERP platform enabling companies to manage their entire workforce lifecycle — from onboarding through payroll — in one unified system.

-  **Key Engineering Decisions:**
-  - 🔐 **RBAC + JWT** — granular role-based access control with stateless authentication
-  - ⚡ **FastAPI + SQLAlchemy** — async REST APIs with ORM-based low-latency data transactions
-  - 🎨 **React + Vite + Tailwind** — mobile-first, responsive UI with near-instant HMR in dev
-  - 🗃️ **Supabase** — real-time PostgreSQL backend with built-in cloud auth
-  - ☁️ **GCP** — cloud hosting and scalable deployment infrastructure
+  full-stack developer productivity SaaS platform tracking real-time repository health, commit frequency, and contribution metrics across multiple GitHub repositories.
+•	Engineered an automated data pipeline using SQLAlchemy ORM and APScheduler to scan repositories on a defined schedule, computing a custom Developer Productivity Index (DPI) with weighted scoring logic.
+•	Integrated AI-driven analytics to surface bottleneck alerts and trend anomalies; deployed on Render with Supabase PostgreSQL backend, achieving sub-2s API response times under test load.

-  **Impact:** Architected from zero to production as a solo engineer — covers payroll automation, attendance management, and live employee analytics.
+  **Impact:** Architected from zero to production as a solo engineer — covers Github Analyitcs,Total Commit, and Dveloper Productivity Index.
 </details>

 ---